Explore Art in Amana

 If you travel to Homestead you’ll find two additional artists.
 The Troy Thomas Art Gallery features the work of Troy Thomas and his paintings offer a more modern and abstract approach.
 The second artist in Homestead works in copper and metals.
 AJ’s Copper Garden features award-winning sculptures for both the home and garden.
 Most days you can watch as the artist create this metal art before your eyes.

 Photography is another art form that has found a home in the Colonies.
 This comes as no surprise as the Amana Colonies have many scenic spots.
 Lisa Lammey Fine Arts is located in Amana and has a unique style and process that has made her popular around the country.
 Her shop is open during most festivals and by chance, as she travels to art shows around the USA most weekends.
-Art Sanctuary and MDLS Photography is a husband (photography) and wife (artist) business that will show their work at festivals in the Colonies and at the Amana Arts Guild in High Amana.

 Say art in the Amana Colonies and you’ll find it’s just not oil on canvas.